Ai2-Alliance/VoiceKey/README.md

-# VoiceKey: Advancing Secure Voice Authentication through Negative Detection
+# VoiceKey: Negative Detection of AI to Confirm Human Voice Authenticity

 **An AI Integrity Alliance Initiative**